sey/sublime-solium-gutter/README.md

 Solium Gutter is a Sublime Text 3 plugin inspired by [JSHint Gutter](https://github.com/victorporof/Sublime-JSHint).
 It uses [Solium](https://github.com/duaraghav8/Solium) NodeJS library to lint [Solidity](https://github.com/ethereum/solidity) source files.

-WARNING: This is an __alpha__ version.

-- It uses some hardcoded value.
-The rules for linting are coming from inside the package.
-- It has not been tested with Sublime Text 2.
-- It has no preferences/settings.
-- It runs the Solium linter when you save.

 ## Installation
 Each OS has a different `Packages` folder required by Sublime Text.
 Open it via Preferences -> Browse Packages, and copy this repository contents to a new `solium-gutter` folder there.